edisonfillus/abn-amro/README.md

 ###General
 * No need to support multiple languages / locales
 * No need to support multiple timezones, it will consider user inputted local time.
 * No need to support idempotent transactions.
-Retrying a create recipe will create a new one.
+Retrying to create a recipe will create a new one.
+* No need to support concurrent updates control.
+All update transactions will override the recipe.

 ###Recipes
 * No cross-validation if a vegetarian recipe contains any no vegetarian ingredients.